jetstack/version-checker/README.md

     example, the above annotation will only check against image tags which have the form of something like `v1.3.4-debian-r30`.
     `use-metadata.version-checker.io` is not required when this is set.
-All other options are ignored when this is set.
+All other options, apart from URL overrides, are ignored when this is set.

 - `override-url.version-checker.io/my-container: docker.io/bitnami/etcd`: is
     used to change the URL for where to lookup where the latest image version is.
 In this example, the current version of `my-container` will be compared against the image versions in the `docker.io/bitnami/etcd` registry.

 ## Metrics

 By default, version-checker will expose the version information as Prometheus metrics on `0.0.0.0:8080/metrics`.

-## Future Development

-- Support self hosted repositories.
-- Image URL overwrites (to service registries which are mirroring images).
-- Support more registry APIs.